cypht-org/cypht-website/pages/developers-documentation.md

         <p>And here is the result we get; we start to see the result that we are looking for 👌.</p>
         <img src="/img/screenshots/3.png" style="width:100%; margin-bottom: 10px;"/>
         <p>Now that we know how to add content, let's add another section after the header. </p>
-        <p>Define the output in core/setup.php to display it right after the header.
+        <p>Define the output in <span style="background: rgb(128 128 128 / 21%); padding:3px; border-radius:4px; width:fit-content">core/setup.php</span> to display it right after the header.
 You should already know what
             the penultimate and last parameters will be.</p>
         <p class="highlight-text">In <span class="highlight-secondary">core/setup.php</span>:</p>
         <code class="code-block">